-Assessment of synthesis NDVI for the 2nd dekad of June 2024
+Assessment of synthesis NDVI for the 3rd dekad of June 2024

 NDVI distribution for this dekad declared high greenness over most parts of the country.
 Whereas low NDVI values have been observed over some parts of the country.
 Hence, South West Ethiopia, South Ethiopia, Benishangul Gumuz, Sidama, Gambella, Central Ethiopia, most parts of Oromia, and some pocket areas of Amhara regions are covered by high to moderate greenness.
-Afar, Tigray, most of Amhara, and some pocket areas of Somali regions are covered by low to bare greenness.
+Afar, Somali Tigray and most of Amhara regions are covered by low to bare greenness.
 (Refer to the actual figure above).